akosmenyhert/Sim800l/README.md

+**Originaly forked from https://github.com/cristiansteib/Sim800l and https://github.com/lornix/Sim800l**

+## Platformio compatible library

-## Library SIM800l Module for Arduino UNO
+## Library SIM800L Module for Arduino
 The Purpose of This library is to use the module in the most easy way and transparent.
 Website: [Sim800l library](https://cristiansteib.github.io/Sim800l/)